Skip to main content

 • No email match — Slant creates a new record.

+Email matching applies to business imports as well: a row whose email matches an existing business updates that business instead of creating a duplicate.
 If your file contains duplicate rows (multiple rows with the same email address), only the first row is imported — subsequent duplicates are skipped automatically.

 When Update existing records is unchecked, rows that match an existing email are skipped — no duplicate is created, but the existing record is not updated.
 If the matching record was archived, it is reactivated.